Frequently asked questions

 Is my ticket for Christmas at Bedgebury valid for entry during the daytime?

-Your ticket for Christmas at Bedgebury is only valid for the evening and will only allow you access to the trail at your selected time.
+Car parking and event tickets are not valid for entry during the daytime.
+Your tickets are only valid for the evening event and will only allow you access to the trail at your selected time.

 How can I organise a group visit and is there a group rate?